Schack17/PaulFocusNovus/home-assistant/custom_components/novus300bus/README.md

 * Cleanup code - move read function into global part
 * Remove hardcoded sensors and read them as config
-* Add bypass state as sensor
 * Add filter time as sensor
+* Add project to hacs
+* Add dokumentation how to connect USB RS-485